-Tips on Tick Protection in St. Paul's Highland Park
+Tips on Tick Prevention in Highland Park

 Chances are, you’ve heard about ticks.
 They’re an ever-growing concern in our area with more cases of tick-borne illness being reported than a decade ago.
 To combat the risk they pose to ourselves and our furry family, it’s important to understand the diseases they transmit, how to prevent their bites, and how to remove them safely, too.
-Below is important information about tick protection from our animal hospital.
+Below is important information about tick prevention from our animal hospital.

 Preventing Tick Bites